Maltesius/Messaging-code-test/README.md

 The code is written as a microservice, which is run by Docker

 ## How to run the code
-In the terminal at the code path with docker running: `docker compose up` This runs 6 services in total:
+In the terminal at the code path with docker running: `docker compose -p test-project up -d` This runs 6 services in total:
 - A .NET producer app
 - A .NET consumer app